GitRizwan/Drum-Kit-Project/README.md

 # Drum-Kit-Project
 This is my project made by me during my course.
-This makes use of javascript functions. addEventListener function plays a audio track when a key assigned to that track is pressed.
+This makes use of javascript functions. like addEventListener() this function plays a audio track when a key assigned to that track is pressed.